gravitl/netmaker-docs/_build/html/_sources/upgrades.rst.txt

 Introduction
 ===============

 As of 0.13.0, upgrading Netmaker is a manual process.
-This is expected to be automated in the future, but for now is still a relatively straightforward process.
+This is expected to be automated in the future, but for now, is still a relatively straightforward process.

 Critical Notes for 0.13.X
 ================================